MIRU-Committee/miru2024/content/submission.en.md

 - Keep it within 4 pages without references.
 - Include an abstract (up to 100 words in English or 200 characters in Japanese) on the first page.
 - Include author names and their affiliations in the manuscript.
 The paper evaluations for the oral presentation track are single-blinded, meaning that evaluators will be able to see the author list.
+- (Added on 3/5) The authors may optionally submit supplementary materials such as videos, proofs, code, additional figures or tables, or more detailed analysis of experiments presented in the paper.
+Reviewers will be encouraged to look at it, but are not obligated to do so.

 ## Template